exbibyte/enhance/README.md

 Addition of Imgui UI toolkit:
 https://youtu.be/Je6lmugDkJc

 Various service module types have been created and several sample implementation on top of these are being tested.
-Recent development have been focusing on the rendering service, synchronous and asynchronous signaling for task processing and internal messaging.
+Recent development have been focusing on the rendering service, synchronous and asynchronous signaling.
+Current work is focused on lighting, rendering pipeline refinement, and  model file format refinement for animation.

 --------------------------------------------